Odhynn/naerk/content/Factions/Berenfaer.md

 The Berenfaer consist of an array of operatives spread across Naerk.
 To preserve the security protocols, they refer to each other by their agent nicknames and operate within regional cells that have only as much contact with the rest of the Berenfaer as is deemed safe by the higher layer of handlers and comms agents.

-The leadership itself is based in Zolkar, and consists of the assembly of spymasters, accomplished operatives who take on the strategic and supportive duties.
+The leadership itself is based in Zolkar, and consists of the **assembly of spymasters**, accomplished operatives who take on the strategic and supportive duties.
 The spymasters have roles that range from political direction to undercover oversight, and are tasked with making sure that the operative network remains decentralised and individual cells have enough support when taking the initiative in their own regions.

 The most influential spymasters include:
 - [[Steelshade]], councillor and political face of the Berenfaer and Elestair, holding one of the two seats of Zolkar in the Council of [[Palaurim]]; he is credited with reviving the Berenfaer by spearheading the Zolkar's Dawn riots
 - [[Black Mist]], head of intelligence and master spy, a vigilante with multiple identities and sharpshooter
-- Banshee, head analyst and cultural face of the Berenfaer, a powerful arcanist and muse of Elestair; coming into the fold after rescuing Steelshade in Hashnev, she is credited with spearheading the security protocol reforms
+- Banshee, head analyst and cultural face of the Berenfaer, a powerful arcanist and muse of Elestair; coming into the fold after rescuing Steelshade in Hashnev, she is credited with introducing the security protocol reforms
 - Teucer, captain of the scouts and sharpshooter
 - Ajax, captain of the guard and ferocious axeman